Ana06/machine-learning/README.md

 ## Authors

 This project is been developed by Ana María Martínez Gómez and Víctor Adolfo Gallego Alcalá.
+Although the development hadn't been possible without our teacher Antonio Valdés and his useful classes and feedback.